cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 - **Postcondition**
   - If the query has indeed timed out, then
     - the query request identified by `queryId` is deleted from the `privateStore`;
-    - the fact that the query has timed out is recorded in the `provableStore`.
+    - the fact that the query has timed out is recorded in the `privateStore`.

 ## History